vmware-tanzu/cluster-api-provider-bringyourownhost/docs/getting_started.md

 If you already have hosts (these could be bare metal servers / VMs / containers) ready, then please skip to [Register BYOH host to management cluster](#register-byoh-host-to-management-cluster)

-If not, you could create containers to deploy you workload clusters on.
+If not, you could create containers to deploy your workload clusters on.
 We have a `make` task that will create a docker image for you locally to start.

 ```shell
 cd cluster-api-provider-bringyourownhost